 You might have noticed that German people really like meat.
 How much you might ask?
 Enough to have the first museum in our list be a museum about the Currywurst!
 In this unique museum, you find everything that has to do with the German currywurst.
-It is located in Mitte, central Berlin, close to checkpoint Charlie and perfect to shake things up when you have submerged youself in the heavier history of Berlin.
+It is located in Mitte, central Berlin, close to checkpoint Charlie and perfect to shake things up when you have submerged yourself in the heavier history of Berlin.
 In this interactive museum, you can experience rooms that will let you enjoy the smell, sight and even sound of the Currywurst.
 Everything in the museum fits the theme.
 The furniture, walls, and even the music!
 The Deutsches Currywurst Museum is truly unique!

 Where?
 Schützenstraße 70, 10117 Berlin